-- 1. Administering the day-to-day operations of the city in an effective, and efficient manner while promoting transparency - Effective October 1, all financial transactions will be placed in a transparency portal to ensure good governance and effective financial management. - Modules will be comprised of leadership training, as well as effective management principles, inappropriate laws that govern Florida Municipal agencies. - Redesign agenda items in executive memorandums to be more clear, concise, and effective in communicating the public message. - Embark on a community branding and marketing campaign intended to highlight the positive elements of economic investments that occur within the community. - 2.
-Creating opportunities for creative capacity and growth in a fair and equitable manner consistent with sound and effective public policies - Instructing the procurement department, as well as the economic development division to create a new procurement code intended to encourage local participation, in the building of knowledgebase incapacity in order to change the trajectory of economic opportunities within the community. - Promoting strategic economic investment opportunities, while encouraging private sector growth in leveraging public sector investment by utilizing public/private investment vis-à-vis a P3. - Staff will negotiate vigorously to ensure opportunities for local entrepreneurs, in capital projects, while ensuring that cost does not adversely impact program participants or the project budget. - Look at opportunities to promote sustainable, affordable workforce housing by taking the necessary steps to work with lending institutions for favorable lending structure. - 3.
-Accountability and good governance in transparency to be the modus operandi that this organization embraces and endorses in its daily operations - Creation of a transparency portal, the highlight of all aspects of governance. - Accountability, ensuring every employee, even members of executive management, is furnished annual performance evaluation on anniversary dates, consistently evaluated on their performance and held responsible for their actions and behaviors as members of the agency. - Promote accreditation in all applicable departments to benchmark level of service and operational success while utilizing performance-based budgeting. - Creation of a performance-based matrix intended to determine success of organizational initiatives in protecting strategic investments so that public funds are spent judiciously. - Reinstitute the "State of the City Address," to inform the citizenry and residents of the state of the organization concerning the challenges and opportunities that lie ahead. - Promote community pleasing, whereby officers disembark from vehicles and interact with the community in a proactive and effective manner. - Reconstitute a customer service training module, in order to ensure effective and successful customer interactions, no matter the issue.
+- 1. Administering the day-to-day operations of the city in an effective, and efficient manner while promoting transparency. - Effective October 1, all financial transactions will be placed in a transparency portal to ensure good governance and effective financial management. - Modules will be comprised of leadership training, as well as effective management principles and appropriate laws that govern Florida Municipal agencies. - Redesign agenda items in executive memorandums to be more clear, concise, and effective in communicating the public message. - Embark on a community branding and marketing campaign intended to highlight the positive elements of economic investments that occur within the community. - 2.
+Creating opportunities for creative capacity and growth in a fair and equitable manner consistent with sound and effective public policies. - Instruct the Procurement Department and the Economic Development Division to create a new procurement code intended to encourage local participation, in the building of knowledge base in capacity in order to change the trajectory of economic opportunities within the community. - Promote strategic economic investment opportunities, while encouraging private sector growth in leveraging public sector investment by utilizing public/private investment vis-à-vis a Public Private Partnership (P3). - Staff will negotiate vigorously to ensure opportunities for local entrepreneurs, in capital projects, while ensuring that costs do not adversely impact program participants or the project budget. - Seek opportunities to promote sustainable, affordable workforce housing by taking the necessary steps to work with lending institutions for favorable lending structure. - 3.
+Accountability and good governance in transparency to be the modus operandi that this organization embraces and endorses in its daily operations. - Creation of a transparency portal to highlight of all aspects of governance. - Accountability, ensuring every employee, even members of executive management, is furnished annual performance evaluation on anniversary dates, consistently evaluated on their performance and held responsible for their actions and behaviors as members of the agency. - Promote accreditation in all applicable departments to benchmark level of service and operational success while utilizing performance-based budgeting. - Creation of a performance-based matrix intended to determine success of organizational initiatives in protecting strategic investments so that public funds are spent judiciously. - Reinstitute the 'State of the City Address' to inform the citizenry and residents of the state of the organization concerning the challenges and opportunities that lie ahead. - Promote community pleasing, whereby officers disembark from vehicles and interact with the community in a proactive and effective manner. - Reconstitute a customer service training module, in order to ensure effective and successful customer interactions, no matter the issue.